oracle/tribuo/docs/FAQs.md

 outputs and the scores for those outputs.
 Its predict method is the equivalent of both "predict" and "predict\_proba" in scikit-learn.
-We made this separation between training and prediction so as to enable the type system to act as a gate-keeper on prediction; preditions cannot be made using untrained models when it's impossible to have an untrained model with a predict method.
-This separation means that integrating new libraries is more complex with Tribuo than with scikit-learn, since with scikit-learn it is possible to simply export a small number of methods with specific names.
-With Tribuo on the other hand, the interface needs to depend on Tribuo; however, implementing Tribuo's interfaces comes with other benefits.
+We made this separation between training and prediction so as to enable the type system to act as a gate-keeper on prediction; predictions cannot be made using untrained models when it's impossible to have an untrained model with a predict method.
+This separation means that integrating new libraries is more complex with Tribuo than with scikit-learn, since to conform to the scikit-learn API it is possible to simply export a small number of methods with specific names.
+With Tribuo on the other hand, the library needs to depend on Tribuo; however, implementing Tribuo's interfaces comes with other benefits.

 ### Why are there feature objects?
 Why not just use arrays?